cmeiklejohn/shafty/README.md

 # shafty

 ClojureScript functional reactive programming library.

+## Disclaimer

-Shafty is just an experiment and shouldn't be used in production.
-Shafty is currently in development.
+Shafty is currently under development and the API is subject to change.
+Shafty shouldn't be used in production.

 Get in touch if you are interested in helping out.